COVID-19 relief funds available to farmers, ranchers

-Tennessee farmers and ranchers can apply for financial assistance to help them make up for losses from the COVID-19 pandemic, according to a statement released Thursday from the USDA’s Sullivan/Carter County Farm Service Agency.
+Tennessee farmers and ranchers can apply for financial assistance to help make up for losses from the COVID-19 pandemic, according to a statement released Thursday by the U.S. Department of Agriculture’s Sullivan/Carter County Farm Service Agency.

-The funds are available through the USDA’s Coronavirus Food Assistance Program (CFAP).
-Producers can submit applications through Friday, August 28.
+The funds are available through the Coronavirus Food Assistance Program.
+Producers can submit applications through Aug.
+28.

-“Through CFAP, USDA is making available $16 billion for vital financial assistance to producers of agricultural commodities who have suffered a 5-percent-or-greater price decline due to COVID-19 and face additional significant marking costs as a result of lower demand, surplus production and disruptions to shipping patterns and the orderly marketing of commodities,” according to the statement, which was released Thursday.
+“Through CFAP, USDA is making available $16 billion for vital financial assistance to producers of agricultural commodities who have suffered a 5-percent-or-greater price decline due to COVID-19 and face additional significant marketing costs as a result of lower demand, surplus production and disruptions to shipping patterns and the orderly marketing of commodities,” according to the statement.

-The statement added that producers will get 80% of their maximum total payment when their applications are approved, and the rest will come “at a later date nationwide, as funds remain available.”
+Producers will get 80% of their maximum total payment when their applications are approved, and the rest will come “at a later date nationwide, as funds remain available,” the release states.

-That payment setup is to “ensure the availability of funding for all eligible producers who apply,” the statement said.

 Post a comment as